StaffanKonstholm/5E/README.md

 with other spells that solve the problem by way of damage or just outright banishment.
 Moreover I want them to viable tools for CC at level 5.

+### Radar & anti-radar
+I want a meta where out-of-combat (OOC) struggle revolves around trying to locate and track the enemy.
+All spells under the radar category provide the players with tools for detecting the enemy.
+Conversely, all spells under the anti-radar category provide the players with tools to evade detection.